 In addition to the physical injuries listed above, serious electrical accidents often result in lost wages or an inability to return to work due to disability.
 Families who’ve lost a loved one also tend to have substantial damages related to the sudden loss of emotional and financial support.
 The job of your attorney is to help figure out who was responsible, to evaluate the total cost of your damages, and to pursue compensation on your behalf.

 Electrocution accidents are responsible for hundreds of deaths and countless injuries each and every year.
 According to the U.S. Bureau of Labor Statistics, most victims are electrocuted at work—particularly those in the construction industry.
 The types of electrical accidents that occur most frequently are:

 - Contact with overhead power lines.
 These accidents are often caused by failing to adequately train or supervise workers, mistakes made by other employees, or failing to de-energize overhead lines near a work site.

 - Contact with wiring, transformers, and other electrical components.
 There is always the risk of danger when handling wiring or transformers at a job site or around the house.
 Another person’s negligence or poorly-installed wiring could also lead to electrocution.

 - Contact with electricity when handling machines, tools, and appliances.
 These types of accidents are often the result of damaged power cords, but are sometimes caused by poor design, defective materials, or a lack of safety features.
-It is always a good idea to inspect and maintain your tools and appliances regularly.
+It is always a good idea to inspect and maintain your power tools and appliances regularly.
 Defective products that lead to injury or death may be the basis for a products liability claim against the manufacturer.

 Notably, the last two in the list above are also the leading causes of non-fatal electrical shock injuries.